China says in 'communication' amid report of Trump-Xi meet

 The reported meeting would take place during the G-20 summit in Argentina in late November.

-The Wall Street Journal and the Washington Post both cited White House sources as saying Trump has decided to proceed with the meeting with Xi.
-Asian shares were up Friday on the reports of the planned meeting.
+The Wall Street Journal and the Washington Post both cited officials saying Trump has decided to proceed with the meeting with Xi.
+Trump's top economic adviser, Larry Kudlow, told CNBC Thursday that, "There's some movement toward" a meeting at the G-20.

-The trade feud has been fueled by U.S. accusations that China coerces foreign companies into handing over technology in return for access to the Chinese market, as well as by China's trade surplus with the U.S., which widened to a record $34.1 billion in September.

 Advertisement